alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 # Checkbox

-Checkbox, providing users with the option to select multiple items or deselect selected items when a series of options are displayed.
+Checkbox provides users with the option to select multiple items or deselect selections when displaying a series of options.

-## Code Demos

-### Basic Usage
+## Basic Usage

-Control the state via `checked` and `onChange`.
+Control state through `checked` and `onChange`.

 ```tsx
 import { Checkbox, Stack } from '@bifrostui/react';